ami-arkhan/study/codes/sorting/insertion-sort/README.md

 - Insertion sort method:
   - Read an element and compare with all previous elements to insert into current position.

-- Implementation with arrays and linked list.
+- Implementation with arrays and doubly linked list.

 - Time Complexity: O(n<sup>2</sup>).

 - Visualization link: https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html

 - Points to be noted (http://www.geeksforgeeks.org/insertion-sort/):
+  -  Insertion sort is used when number of elements is small.
+It can also be useful when input array is almost sorted, only few elements are misplaced in complete big array.
   - Insertion sort implemented with arrays does not require extra space as sorting is done on given input data area.
   - It is faster while implemented with Arrays rather than Linked List.
     - Unlike arrays, linked list nodes may not be adjacent in memory.
     - Unlike arrays, random access in linked list is not possible.
-Quick Sort requires a lot of this kind of access.
+Insertion Sort requires a lot of this kind of access.
 In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
-Therefore, the overhead increases for quick sort.
+Therefore, the overhead increases for insertion sort.
+    - If Doubly linked list is used, it is easy to compare with previous value and move the node to correct position.

 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/insertion-sort/insertion_sort.png "Insertion Sort")
 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/insertion-sort/insertion_sort.jpg "Inserion Sort")